The Kingdom of God is like an Autostereogram

 Autostereograms and the inability to see the image within the image remind me of the teaching of Jesus on the kingdom of God

 If Jesus was walking the earth today, as he did in the 1st Century, he might have said, “the kingdom of God is like an autostereogram.”
-Or maybe not.
-Who knows what an autostereogram is?
-He probably would have used more common words and, perhaps, pointed to an image demonstrating what he was saying.
+Until recently, I didn’t know what an autostereogram is, and I am pretty sure they weren’t invented yet in the 1st Century.

 The image above is an autostereogram.
-It appears like a repeating pattern of two-dimensional, abstract, interconnected design, but it “hides” a three-dimensional image.
+It appears like a repeating, two-dimensional, abstract design, but it “hides” a three-dimensional image.
 It isn’t really hidden, but we must “look beyond” the two dimensional image to see it.
 Can you see the three-dimensional image?
-(Look to the end for a clue.)
+(Look to the end for help.)

-Our eyes don’t naturally pick up on the three-dimensional object “hidden” (in plain sight) in the abstract image.
-We have to “strain” to see it.
-In truth, I wouldn’t say that strain is the right word; it’s rather like we need to relax to see it.
+Our eyes don’t naturally pick up on the three-dimensional object “hidden” in the abstract image.
+We have to “strain” to see it, though the image is right there in “plain sight”.
+In truth, straining isn’t the right way to see it.
+Relaxing is a better description of the “technique” for deciphering the 3D image the lies “behind” the 2D image.

 I usually have to stare and stare at an autostereogram to see the three-dimensional object, and sometimes I give up impatiently.
-When I finally do se it, the image emerges, or even pops, out at me.
-Some people who have certain eye conditions can’t see the three-dimensional images because of a lack of eye function.
+When I finally do see it, the image emerges.
+More aptly, it pops, out at me!

 1. Concentrate at a point in the middle of the 2D picture.
 Try not to get distracted by looking around the picture.